-So, when can a puppy take a bath?
-Veterinarians recommend waiting until 1-2 weeks after your puppy’s last set of vaccinations before being bathed.
+The best advice: Veterinarians recommend waiting until 1-2 weeks after your puppy’s last set of vaccinations before being bathed.
 By this time, most puppies will be around 16-18 weeks old.

 If your puppy is very dirty before 16 weeks, you can give him a spot clean with a damp towel, but he shouldn’t be submerged before this age.

-When can a puppy take a bath?
+When can a puppy take their first bath?